nuno1895/finalproject/instuctions.md

 React:

-All the forms are going to be compentants and all will have steps
+All the forms are going to be components and all will have steps

 use steps and all items in state, if step one is true then show form 1 then once that turns false the step 2 and form 2 shows